-The three-strand day
+Our unique three-strand day

-Instructional learning takes place in scheduled small group sessions and one-on-one individual withdrawal sessions as required.
+Instructional learning takes place in scheduled small group sessions and one-on-one individual sessions as required.
 Many of our students are twice-exceptional.
 It is equally important to accelerate children in their areas of strength and help them to develop strategies and skills to bridge their specific challenges.
 In this block we identify and target gaps while stretching and accelerating your child’s unique capabilities through specific individualised instruction.